Publications

 Remediation Results

-Remediation is a long and costly process, often with varied success.
-However, new research and technologies have improved the success of remediation projects greatly.
+Remediation is a long and costly process, often with limited success.
+However, new research and technologies have greatly improved the success of remediation projects.
 Important factors to consider when tackling a remediation project include:

 • who is responsible for cleaning up the spill